주 콘텐츠로 건너뛰기

 15. Vrbo

-Vrbo’s FAQ page is successful because it follows best practices such as organized categories, jump-to links, accordion dropdowns, and a rating survey.
+The FAQ page successfully follows best practices such as organized categories, jump-to links, accordion dropdowns, and a rating survey.
 All these features improve scannability and ongoing customer satisfaction.

 16. Wandering Bear